 † These authors contributed equally to this paper

-Simple Summary: The sustainability of shrimp aquaculture can be achieved through the development of greenhouse and factory rearing modes, which are classified as heterotrophic and autotrophic bacteria aquaculture systems.
-However, the differences between the intestinal and water microbiota of those two rearing modes have not been extensively studied.
-In this study, we compared the microbiota of shrimp samples from greenhouse-rearing (WG) and factory-rearing (YG) ponds, and water samples (WE, YE).
+Simple Summary: The sustainability of shrimp aquaculture can be achieved through the development of heterotrophic and autotrophic bacteria aquaculture systems, such as greenhouse and aquaponic rearing modes.
+This study aimed to compare the microbiota of shrimp samples from greenhouse- and aquaponic-rearing ponds, as well as water samples from both.
 The Alpha and Beta diversity analysis revealed that there was basically no significant difference between the two modes in terms of shrimp intestinal microbiota and water microbiota (P>0.05).
-However, the common bacteria between WE and WG differ significantly from those of YE and YG when analyzed at the level of phylum and genus.
-Pathways such as biosynthesis of secondary metabolites, microbial metabolism, and carbon metabolism were significantly up-regulated in WG compared to YG (P<0.05).
-The greenhouse model, a typical heterotrophic bacteria model, has revealed that the bacterial flora is composed of Amaricoccus, Micrococcales, Flavobacteriaceae and other bacteria, thus indicating the biological sludge process.
-On the other hand, the factory model, an autotrophic bacteria model, is characterized by Acinetobacter, Demequina, Rheinheimera and other bacteria, signifying the autotrophic biological process.
+However, the common bacteria between water samples from the greenhouse and aquaponic differed significantly when analyzed at the level of phylum and genus.
+Pathways such as biosynthesis of secondary metabolites, microbial metabolism, and carbon metabolism were significantly up-regulated in greenhouse mode compared to aquaponic mode (P<0.05).
+The greenhouse mode, a typical heterotrophic bacteria system, was found to be composed of Amaricoccus, Micrococcales, Flavobacteriaceae and other bacteria, thus indicating the biological sludge process.
+On the other hand, the aquaponic mode, an autotrophic bacteria system, was characterized by Acinetobacter, Demequina, Rheinheimera and other bacteria, signifying the autotrophic biological process.

-Abstract: The sustainability of shrimp aquaculture can be achieved through the development of greenhouse and factory rearing modes, which are classified as heterotrophic and autotrophic bacteria aquaculture systems.
+Abstract: The sustainability of shrimp aquaculture can be achieved through the development of greenhouse and aquaponic rearing modes, which are classified as heterotrophic and autotrophic bacteria aquaculture systems.
 However, To date, there has been limited investigation into the discrepancies between the intestinal and water microbiota of these two rearing methods.
-In this study, we collected shrimp samples from greenhouse-rearing (WG) and factory-rearing (YG) ponds, and water samples (WE, YE), and compared the intestinal and water microbiota between the two rearing modes.
-The Alpha and Beta diversity analysis revealeded that there were basically no significantly difference between shrimp intestine WG and YG (P>0.05), between rearing water WE and YE (P>0.05).
-However, the common bacteria between WE and WG differ significantly from those of YE and YG when analyzed at the level of phylum and genus.
-Analysis of the top six phyla revealed that Proteobacteria and Patescibacteria were significantly more abundant in the WG group than in the YG group (P<0.05).
+In this study, we collected shrimp samples from greenhouse-rearing (WG) and aquaponic-rearing (YG) ponds, and water samples (WE, YE), and investigated the intestinal and water microbiota between the two rearing modes.
+The results showed that the Alpha and Beta diversity analysis revealeded that there were basically no significantly difference between shrimp intestine WG and YG (P>0.05), between rearing water WE and YE (P>0.05).
+At the level of phylum and genus, the common bacteria between WE and WG differ significantly from those of YE and YG.
+Analysis of the top six phyla showed that Proteobacteria and Patescibacteria were significantly more abundant in the WG group than in the YG group (P<0.05).
 Conversely, Actinobacteriota, Firmicutes, and Verrucomicrobiota were significantly more abundant in the YG group than in the WG group (P<0.05).
-At the genus level, Venn analysis between WE and WG revealed that Amaricoccus, Micrococcales, Flavobacteriaceae, Paracoccus were the dominant genera bacteria, while the Acinetobacter, Demequina, Rheinheimera were the dominant genera bacteria between YE and YG.
-Pathways including biosynthesis of secondary metabolites, microbial metabolism in different environments, and carbon metabolism were observed to be significantly up-regulated in WG than YG (P<0.05).Furthermore, pathways such as sulfate, chloroplast, phototrophy, and nitrogen metabolism were significantly different between WE and YE samples.
-These findings suggest that the greenhouse model, a typical heterotrophic bacteria model, contains a bacterial flora consisting of Amaricoccus, Micrococcales, Flavobacteriaceae and other bacteria, which is indicative of the biological sludge process.
-On the other hand, the factory model, an autotrophic bacteria model, is characterized by Acinetobacter, Demequina, Rheinheimera and other bacteria, signifying the autotrophic biological process.
+Venn analysis between WE and WG showed that Amaricoccus, Micrococcales, Flavobacteriaceae, Paracoccus were the dominant genera bacteria, while the Acinetobacter, Demequina, Rheinheimera were the dominant genera bacteria between YE and YG.
+Pathways such as biosynthesis of secondary metabolites, microbial metabolism in different environments, and carbon metabolism were observed to be significantly up-regulated in WG than YG (P<0.05).
+In addition, pathways such as sulfate, chloroplast, phototrophy, and nitrogen metabolism were significantly different between WE and YE samples.
+These findings suggest that the greenhouse mode, a typical heterotrophic bacteria model, contains a bacterial flora consisting of Amaricoccus, Micrococcales, Flavobacteriaceae and other bacteria, which is indicative of the biological sludge process.
+Conversely, the aquaponic mode, an autotrophic bacteria model, is characterized by Acinetobacter, Demequina, Rheinheimera and other bacteria, signifying the autotrophic biological process.
 This research provides an extensive understanding of heterotrophic and autotrophic bacterial aquaculture systems.

-Keywords: greenhouse rearing mode; factory rearing mode; microbiota
+Keywords: greenhouse rearing mode; aquaponic rearing mode; microbiota

 1. Introduction